 With long-distance relationship arguments, the channel used to communicate makes a huge difference.

-Video calls on are the best way to go.
-One of the main reasons for this is that you get to see your partner’s face and read their expressions and body language.
-It is also important as, unlike texts or social media apps, you can sustain a steady conversation without constantly interrupting each other.
+Video calls on are the best way to go for long-distance couples.
+One of the main reasons for this is that you get to see your partner’s facial expressions and body language.
+It is also important as, unlike text messages or social media apps, you can sustain a steady conversation without constantly interrupting each other.

 Never, Under Any Circumstances, Hang Up